kintone-workshops/timeline-generator-amcharts/README.md

 Notice anything interesting about the `color` property? 👋
 We're using a slightly unusual method of object notation here.
-The reason is, the `partyColor` object we defined on [line 29](src/index.js#L29) depends on the variable coming from our Kintone records.
+The reason is that the `partyColor` object we defined on [line 29](src/index.js#L29) depends on the variable from our Kintone records.
 Because the color is a variable, standard JavaScript object notation such as `partyColor.rec.party.value` would not evaluate correctly.
-We use bracket notation here in order to have the `partyColor` property depend on the `rec.party.color` value from our app.
+We use bracket notation here to have the `partyColor` property depend on our app's `rec.party.color` value.
 In short, if you want to use a variable to access an object property, use square brackets!

 </details>